 Costs associated with the closing of a mortgage, or the moment the mortgage is executed.
 Includes attorney fees, broker fees, title fees and others.
 May or may not be included in the loan amount, depending on the type of mortgage.

 A statement indicating that a sale or other contract is conditional on some other occurrence or action.
 For example, a sale contract being effected only if the buyer is approved for a mortgage.
 If the demands of the contingency are not met, the contract is invalid.

 Loans that conform to the guidelines and borrowing limits set out by GSE, or Fannie Mae and Freddie Mac.
 This limit in most areas is $417,000.
 Guidelines also include parameters for credit score, loan-to-value ratio, debt-to-income ratio, and others.
 Available in fixed and adjustable rate.

 A loan that conforms to the guidelines set forth by Fannie Mae and Freddie Mac.
-Borrowers must meet or exceed these guidelines, and thus these loans are best for those with better credit who can afford a down payment of 5% or more.
+Conventional Mortgage borrowers must meet or exceed these guidelines, and thus these loans are best for those with better credit who can afford a down payment of 5% or more.

 The initial payment by the borrower on the loan, due at the closing of the loan.

 A mortgage with an interest rate that is constant for the life of the loan.
-Typically the loan period is 10, 15, or 30 years, with interest rates increasing with longer loan periods.
+Typically a fixed rate loan period is 10, 15, or 30 years, with interest rates increasing with longer loan periods.